FourierFlows/GeophysicalFlows.jl/README.md

 (v1.6) pkg> instantiate
 ```

-The most recent version of GeophysicalFlows.jl requires Julia v1.6 or later.  _We strongly urge you to use this version._
+The most recent version of GeophysicalFlows.jl requires Julia v1.6  (the current long-term-release) or later. _We strongly urge you to use this version._

 The latest version that is compatible with Julia v1.5 is GeophysicalFlows.jl v0.13.1.

-The latest version that is compatible with Julia v1.0.5 (the current long-term-release) is GeophysicalFlows.jl v0.5.1.

 ## Examples